-Top these easy waffles with Whipped Cream Cheese Topping and eat for lunch, dinner, brunch, ‘brinner’ – or even breakfast!
+Top these Easy Carrot Cake Waffles with Whipped Cream Cheese Topping and eat for lunch, dinner, brunch, ‘brinner’ – or even breakfast!

 Waffles are the super-star of ‘breakfast-for-dinner’ at our kitchen table.

 How about you – are you a fan of ‘brinner’?
 If so, you’ll love these satisfying (healthy!)
 Easy Carrot Cake Waffles.
 They’re stacked up high with coconut, pineapple, and fluffy whipped cream cheese topping.

 Despite the need for a waffle maker, I actually make waffles more often than pancakes.
 They just seem more hearty, more like ‘brinner’ food.
 And you can certainly stack a lot more toppings on waffles, than pancakes.

 Not only do waffles have lots of indentations to fill with toppings, but they also have a wider diameter than pancakes!
 AD: Easy Carrot Cake Waffles with Whipped Cream Cheese Topping via @TspCurry #TheRecipeReDux Click To Tweet

 To make it quicker to get ‘brinner’ on the table…

 These waffles are made with canned carrots, which are already perfectly cooked by the folks at Libby’s.
 We’re proud that Libby’s sponsored our Recipe ReDux contest Chic from a Can, highlighting trendy ingredients that pair perfectly with canned fruits and veggies, including the coconut milk and kefir used in this recipe.
 (My kids and I also drink my Homemade Kefir every single day to keep our seasonal allergies away.
 It totally works!)